hexafluoride/ragnar/README.md

 The important part is the `using msvc : 12.0`.
 Make your changes and save the file.

 In your command prompt, run `b2`.
 This will take a while.
-Have a coffee.
-When it's finished.
-Proceed with step 2.
+Have a coffee - when it's finished, proceed with step 2.

 ### 2. Building libtorrent
 Download and unpack libtorrent.
-For the example, I will assume Boost lives at `C:\Code\libtorrent-rasterbar-1.0.0`.
+For the example, I will assume libtorrent lives at `C:\Code\libtorrent-rasterbar-1.0.0`.
 Set the environment variable `LIBTORRENT` to this directory.

 Create the file `%LIBTORRENT%\build.bat` with the following contents, [credits](http://thomasfischer.biz/building-libtorrent-for-windows-with-visual-studio-2012/)